-- Authorized in 1974 to address the shortage of primary care physicians, especially in rural America
+- The NHSC scholarship was authorized in 1974 to address the shortage of primary care physicians, especially in rural America.

-- In the 80's, NHSC included the loan repayment program
+- In the 1980s, NHSC added the loan repayment program.

-- Accepting the scholarship doesn't make you commit to live in a rural area; instead, NHSC sites are found throughout the country where there are underserved populations
+- Accepting the scholarship doesn’t make you commit to living in a rural area; instead, NHSC sites are found throughout the country where there are underserved populations.

-- To increase access to care by supporting primary care providers as they practice in underserved areas
+- The purpose of the NHSC scholarship is to increase access to care by supporting primary care providers as they practice in underserved areas.

-- Provides for students pursuing a degree in the following health professions:
+- It provides for students pursuing a degree in the following health professions: